Usage of Quotes

 $name = 'Robin Jackman';

 While both single and double quotes can be used to enclose strings, there is a difference in how PHP interprets two methods.
-If you used double quotes then PHP would interpret variables and special characters (\t, \n etc) inside the string but if you used single quotes PHP would consider only the literal values of the whole string.
+If you used double quotes then PHP would interpret variables and special characters (\t, \n etc) inside the string but if you used single quotes PHP would consider only the literal value of the whole string.

 $name = 'Robin Jackman'; echo "Name is $name"; // Would print Name is Robin Jackman echo 'Name is $name'; // Would print Name is $name